> June Tabor > Songs > Will Ye Go to Flanders?

 Ewan MacColl sang Will Ye Go to Flanders? on his and his mother Betsy Miller’s 1960 Folk-Lyric album A Garland of Scots Folksong.

-John Faulkner sang Will Ye Go to Flanders? on his and Dolores Keane’s 1979 album Broken Hearted I’ll Wander.
+John Faulkner sang Will Ye Go to Flanders? in 1979 on his and Dolores Keane’s Mulligan album Broken Hearted I’ll Wander.
 The live sung verses printed below are from the CD The 5th Irish Folk Festival 1978.
-John Faulkner noted in the original album’s sleeve notes:
+John Faulkner noted on the original album:

 Ossian with Tony Cuffe in lead sang Will Ye Go to Flanders? in 1982 on their album Dove Across the Water.
 Their second and third verses were written by the former band member Billy Ross.
 He commented on Mudcat: